Pope Paul VI: Sacerdotalis caelibatus

 Sacerdotalis caelibatus (Latin for "Of the celibate priesthood"), promulgated on 24 June 1967, defends the Catholic Church's tradition of priestly celibacy in the West.
-This encyclical was written in the wake of Vatican II, when the Catholic Church was questioning and revising many long-held practices.
-Priestly celibacy is considered a discipline rather than dogma, and some had expected that it might be relaxed.
-In response to these questions, the Pope reaffirms the discipline as a long-held practice with special importance in the Catholic Church.
-The encyclical Sacerdotalis caelibatus from 24 June 1967, confirms the traditional church teaching, that celibacy is an ideal state and continues to be mandatory for Catholic priests.
-Celibacy symbolises the reality of the kingdom of God amid modern society.
+Written in response to postconciliar questioning of the discipline of clerical celibacy, the encyclical reaffirms the historical ecclesiastical discipline that because celibacy is an ideal state, it continues to be mandatory for priests.
+To Catholic conceptions of the priesthood, celibacy symbolizes the reality of the kingdom of God amid modern society.
 The priestly celibacy is closely linked to the sacramental priesthood.
-However, during his pontificate Paul VI was permissive in allowing bishops to grant laicisation of priests who wanted to leave the sacerdotal state.
-John Paul II changed this policy in 1980 and the 1983 Code of Canon Law made it explicit that only the pope can in exceptional circumstances grant laicisation.
+However, during his pontificate, Paul VI was permissive in allowing bishops to grant laicisation of priests who wanted to leave the sacerdotal state.
+John Paul II changed this policy in 1980, and the 1983 Code of Canon Law made it explicit that only the Pope can, in exceptional circumstances, grant laicization.

 Humanae vitae

-Of his seven encyclicals, Pope Paul VI is best known for his encyclical Humanae vitae (Of Human Life, subtitled On the Regulation of Birth), published on 25 July 1968.
-In this encyclical he reaffirmed the Catholic Church's traditional view of marriage and marital relations and its condemnation of artificial birth control.
-There were two Papal committees and numerous independent experts looking into the latest advancement of science and medicine on the question of artificial birth control. which were noted by the Pope in his encyclical The expressed views of Paul VI reflected the teachings of his predecessors, especially Pius XI, Pius XII and John XXIII and never changed, as he repeatedly stated them in the first few years of his Pontificate.
+Of his seven encyclicals, Pope Paul VI is best known for his encyclical Humanae vitae (Of Human Life, subtitled On the Regulation of Birth), published on 25 July 1968, responding to the findings of the Pontifical Commission on Birth Control, affirming the minority report.
+The encyclical reaffirmed the Catholic Church's prior condemnation of artificial birth control.
+The expressed views of Paul VI reflected the teachings of his predecessors, especially Pius XI, Pius XII and John XXIII.

-To the pope as to all his predecessors, marital relations are much more than a union of two people.
-They constitute a union of the loving couple with a loving God, in which the two persons create a new person materially, while God completes the creation by adding the soul.
-For this reason, Paul VI teaches in the first sentence of Humanae vitae that the transmission of human life is a most serious role in which married people collaborate freely and responsibly with God the Creator.
+The encyclical teaches that marriage constitutes a union of the loving couple with a loving God, in which the two persons cooperate with God in the creation of a new person.
+For this reason, the encyclicals that the transmission of human life is a most serious role in which married people collaborate freely and responsibly with God.
 This divine partnership, according to Paul VI, does not allow for arbitrary human decisions, which may limit divine providence.
 The Pope does not paint an overly romantic picture of marriage: marital relations are a source of great joy, but also of difficulties and hardships.
 The question of human procreation exceeds in the view of Paul VI specific disciplines such as biology, psychology, demography or sociology.
 The reason for this, according to Paul VI, is that married love takes its origin from God, who "is love".
 From this basic dignity, he defines his position: